Description of BEECH 1900D

-The initial A version, developed in the early 1980s, was only produced in triplicate and is currently serving Bolivia.
+The original A version, developed in the early 1980s, was produced in only three examples, currently in service with Bolivia.

-The Beechcraft 1900D has been the most commercialized model since 1991.
-It addresses the problem that the Model C had of not allowing passengers to stand upright in the aircraft.
-The cabins were indeed too small (1m45 high) so the fuselage had to be enlarged.
+The Beechcraft 1900D is the most commercialized model since 1991.
+It makes up for the problem that the C model had of not allowing passengers to stand in the aircraft.
+The cabins were too small (1m45 high), so the fuselage was enlarged.

-Production of the Beechcraft 1900D stopped in 2002 but there is still a lot of demand on the market.
+The Beechcraft 1900D production stopped in 2002 but the aircraft is still in great demand on the market.